 Richard grins.
 "So, you need money."

 "Yeah."
-Lorelai says, giving up.
+Lorelai says.
 "But, it's not for me.
 It's for Rory.
 I fully intend on paying you back every cent.
 I don't ask for favors.
 You know that."

 Emily rolls her eyes.
 "Oh, yes, we know."